University of Colorado Colorado Springs Scholarships (2025–2026)

 Is admission automatic?

-No. Students must apply through the UCCS Scholarship portal and participate in an interview.
+No. Students must apply via the UCCS Scholarship portal and interview.

-No. Honors courses are designed to count toward general education or electives, so students graduate on time.
+No. Honors classes count toward core/electives, so most students graduate on time.

 When should I apply?